Viridiraptoridae

-Viridiraptoridae, previously known as clade X, is a clade of heterotrophic protists in the phylum Cercozoa.
-They're a family of glissomonads, a group containing a vast, mostly undescribed diversity of soil and freshwater organisms.
+Viridiraptoridae, previously known as Clade X, is a clade of heterotrophic protists in the phylum Cercozoa.
+They are a family of glissomonads, a group containing a vast, mostly undescribed diversity of soil and freshwater organisms.

 Morphology and behavior

 Members of Viridiraptoridae are unicellular biflagellates with naked cells, mostly rigid and variously shaped, without any rostrum or bulge.
 During the life cycle they can present two different states: a large flagellate state for moving, capable of changing into a surface-attached amoeboid state for feeding.
 The flagellate state exceeds 10 μm, unlike most known glissomonad families.
 The amoeboid state retains flagella and shows a bridge-like morphology, with several different adhesion sites.

 Each cell contains a single vesicular nucleus close to flagellar apparatus, and has an apical position in the flagellate state.
 The nucleolus is spherical, roughly central, occasionally showing lacunae.
 The Golgi dictyosomes are close to the nuclear envelope.
 The cytoplasm is colourless, or opaque due to the presence of globules, granules and crystals inside of it.
 The feeding stages are seen containing several globules of certain refractivity.
 The crystal-like structures are restricted to starving cells and are observed in various shapes: